Rhys Williams (soccer, born 1995)

-Rhys Williams (born August 9, 1995) is an American soccer player who currently plays for Detroit City FC in the USL Championship.
+Rhys Williams (born August 9, 1995) is an American professional soccer player who plays as a winger or midfielder for Detroit City FC in the USL Championship.

 Career

 College and PDL

 Williams played college soccer at Columbia University between 2013 and 2016.

 While at college, Williams appeared for New York Red Bulls U-23 in both the National Premier Soccer League and the Premier Development League.

 Professional

 Following college in April 2017, Williams signed a professional contract with National Premier Soccer League side New York Cosmos B.

 On February 15, 2018, Williams signed with United Soccer League side Real Monarchs.

 On January 14, 2019, Williams joined USL League One side Lansing Ignite ahead of their inaugural 2019 season.

 Williams signed with South Georgia Tormenta of USL League One on January 14, 2020.

 In April 2021, Williams joined National Independent Soccer Association side Stumptown AC ahead of the spring 2021 season.

 In January 2022, Williams joined USL Championship side Detroit City FC ahead of the 2022 season.
+Williams helped DCFC get into the playoffs in the '22 season, in '23, where they won their first playoff game since joining the league, and in '24.
+On September 22, it was announced that Williams had played his 100th game for the club, becoming the club's 6th city centurion in club history and 2nd to gain that honor in the season, a week behind teammate Michael Bryant.